nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `edit <index> [-n <student_name>] [-i <student_id>] [-g <group_name>]... [-t <tag>]...`

-* Edits the person at the specified `<index>`.
-The `<index>` refers to the index number shown in the displayed person list.
+* Edits the student at the specified `<index>`.
+The `<index>` refers to the index number shown in the displayed student list.
 The `<index>` must be a positive integer 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags and groups, the existing tags and groups of the person will be removed i.e adding of tags and groups are not cumulative.
+* When editing tags and groups, the existing tags and groups of the student will be removed i.e adding of tags and groups are not cumulative.
-* You can remove all the person’s tags or groups by typing -t or -g without specifying any values after it.
+* You can remove all the student’s tags or groups by typing -t or -g without specifying any values after it.

 Examples:
 * `edit 1 -n John Doe`
 * `edit 1 -n John Doe -i E1234567 -g T01 -g R01`
 * `edit 2 -t`

-### Deleting a person : `delete`
+### Deleting a student : `delete`

-Deletes the specified person from the address book.
+Deletes the specified student from the address book.

 Format: `delete <index>`

-* Deletes the person at the specified `<index>`.
+* Deletes the student at the specified `<index>`.
-* The `<index>` refers to the index number shown in the displayed person list.
+* The `<index>` refers to the index number shown in the displayed student list.
 * The `<index>` **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the address book.
-* `search -n Alex` followed by `delete 1` deletes the 1st person in the results of the `search` command.
+* `search -n Alex` followed by `delete 1` deletes the 1st student in the results of the `search` command.

 ### Importing data: `import`